0 Comment

 The issues could range from poor features and functionalities to poor user experience.

-Whatever the issues, it leads to lower participation and eventually the low business impact of the program.
+Whatever the issues, they lead to lower participation and, eventually, a low business impact of the program.

 3. Poor Program Management